ytmimi/Horizon-Media-Weather-Data/README.md

   * The path to an empty csv file is passed into the function.

   Because the program expects to call the city name API endpoint, no weather data is collected if users try to request data by city ID or geographic location.
-However, through testing, I was surprised to discover that passing in a zipcode and country code to the city name endpoint sometimes returns data.
+However, through testing, I was surprised to discover that passing in a zip code and country code to the city name endpoint sometimes returns data.
 If no weather data is collected from the API while parsing through the input csv, then an exception is thrown and no output csv is generated.